Alloy Artifacts

 Fig. 2.
 1909 Advertisement for C.M.B.
 Socket Set.
 [External Link]

-The illustration shows one of the company's socket wrench sets, and the text notes the company address as the Industrial Building in Syracuse.
+The illustration shows the company's earliest socket wrench set, and the text notes the inclusion of a ratchet drill.
+The company address is given as the Industrial Building in Syracuse.

 [1910 Advertisement for Silver King Socket Set]